 Liquidity risk is the risk that the Company is not able to meet its financial obligations as they fall due or can do so only at excessive cost.
 The Company manages liquidity risk through the management of its capital structure as outlined in note 17.
 The Company's growth is financed through a combination of the cash flows from operations and its cash balances on hand.
 Given the Company's available liquid resources as compared to the timing of the payments of its liabilities, management assesses the Company's liquidity risk to be low.
 The Company monitors its expenditures by preparing annual budgets that are periodically updated.
-At March 31, 2020, the Company has significant cash balances in excess of its obligations and approximately \$1.0 million of the line of credit (note 20) available for its use.
+The company's trade payables are due within one year.
+At March 31, 2021, the Company has significant cash balances in excess of its obligations and approximately \$1.1 million of the line of credit available for its use (note 20).